hoangduytran/blender-manual/manual/editors/geometry_node.rst

 ----

 Geometry Node Group
-   The :ref:`data-block selector <ui-data-block>` can change the active node group being edited.
+   :doc:`/interface/controls/templates/data_block` for creating and selecting node groups.
 Pin (pin icon)
-   The pin button will keep the current geometry node group selection fixed, instead of using the :ref:`Active Modifier <modifier-stack-active>`.
+   The pin button will keep the current node group selection fixed, instead of using the :ref:`Active Modifier <modifier-stack-active>`.
-   When a geometry node group is pinned, it will remain visible in the Geometry Node editor even when another object or modifier is selected elsewhere.
+   When a node group is pinned, it will remain visible in the Geometry Node editor even when another object or modifier is selected elsewhere.

 ----

 Parent Node Tree
-   Jumps up a node group level, see :ref:`bpy.ops.node.tree_path_parent` for more information.
+   Jumps up a node group level.
+See :ref:`bpy.ops.node.tree_path_parent` for details.
 Snapping
-   Controls to control snapping when transforming nodes.
+   Snapping options.
+See :doc:`/interface/controls/nodes/arranging` for details.
+Overlays
+   See :ref:`Overlays <bpy.types.SpaceNodeOverlay.show_overlays>`.

 Toolbar
 -------

-The Geometry Node editor has several tools to work with tools that can be accessed from the Toolbar.
+Select
+   See :doc:`Selecting Nodes </interface/controls/nodes/selecting>`.
+Annotate
+   See :doc:`/interface/annotate_tool`.
+Links Cut
+   See :ref:`Cut Links <bpy.ops.node.links_cut>`.

 Sidebar
 -------